robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-4-ect-theory.md

 {details}
 Video transcript.

 In defining feedback, and this does sound obvious, but something has to happen first.
 Like the way bats or whales tend to use sound to listen to the echoes: sonic use.
-So, feedback is a reaction, it's a consequence of the performance.
+So, feedback is a reaction, it’s a consequence of the performance.

-I think there are two types basically, that's useful and, probably, useless.
+I think there are two types basically, that’s useful and, probably, useless.
 In terms of educational feedback, the purpose is generally to provide information that consolidates or improves performance.

 There are numerous forms of feedback – oral feedback, such as about a piece of work, observation of a task or response to a question acknowledgment, the ticking of a page to say that the work is actually being looked at, and then we use things like grades or marks, and then written feedback.

-There's also physical feedback, the learners pick up on the nods and the winks and the applause and their facial expressions.
+There’s also physical feedback, the learners pick up on the nods and the winks and the applause and their facial expressions.
 The method will of course depend on the purpose and the context:

 - What are you trying to achieve?
 - Why?